Take Brainwonders Career Test and make the right decisions for your college and course ahead

 Drug Inspector Salary and Pay Scale

-A drug inspector appointed by the federal government may have a different remuneration structure than those appointed by state governments.
+A drug inspector appointed by the federal government may have a different remuneration structure than those established by state governments.

 A drug inspector can make anywhere between INR 44,900 and INR 1,42,400 per month, according to the Pay Matrix Level - 7.